beiko-lab/sarand_fullVersion/README.md

 `docker pull staphb/prokka:latest`.
 Please note that PROKKA_COMMAND_PREFIX variable in params.py need to be updated with an appropriate value which is probably an empty string unless prokka is run through docker.

 #### Installing python requirements
-Note: Make sure that you are in the root directory of this tool (AMR_context).
+Note: Make sure that you are in the root directory of this tool (sarand).

     conda activate sarand
     pip install .